nhatthm/nhatthm.github.io/index.md

 - Hungary
 - and...
 Germany

-If you're interesting in working with me, check [this](https://www.hellofresh.com/careers/locations/de) out and drop me an email at `contact [at] nhat [dot] me`
+If you're interested in working with me, check [this](https://www.hellofresh.com/careers/locations/de) out and drop me an email at `contact [at] nhat [dot] me`

-And just in case, you know, for networking... [my linkedin profile](https://www.linkedin.com/in/nhatthm/) ;)
+And just in case, you know, for networking... [my LinkedIn profile](https://www.linkedin.com/in/nhatthm/) ;)

 Alright, that's it